 The Temple of Music had a wooden substructure covered with chickenwire mesh.
 Plaster was applied and later ornmentation was added.
 It was not meant to be a permanent structure.
-Details on the various stages of its development can be found at the Pan-Am 1901 site of the Buffalo Free Net.
-The "This Day Archives" creates an interesting picture of how work proceeded, or not, dependent upon which worker group was on strike for higher wages.
+Details on the various stages of its development can be found at Doing the Pan....

 The Temple was the design of the architectural firm of Esenwein and Johnson.
 The color scheme was light yellow with gold and red trimming.
 The panels of the dome were done in a light blue.

 It was reported that there was seating for 2,200 people.
-The Freenet February Archive of the 23rd noted that a contract for 1850 chairs had been awarded to Randolph McNutt of Buffalo.
+An archived article of the Buffalo News for February 23, 1901 indicated that a contract for 1850 chairs had been awarded to Randolph McNutt of Buffalo.

 The Saengerbund, as it was called by the German population of Buffalo, had not been to the city since 1883 for its 23rd concert cycle.
 This festival of song was a highly publicized event, which occurred between June 25th and June 27th.